Istanful/quack/README.md

     $ gem install quack

 ## Usage
-To use Quack you annotate your methods with the `.quacks_like` method.
+To use Quacks you annotate your methods with the `.quacks_like` method.

 ```ruby
 def add(int_a, int_b)